Frequently asked questions

 Allowing for the fact that you will only have one page, we advise you to make sure to be informative and to reference your methods.
 This needs to balanced together with the proposed research.

-For the EOI we can include a figure (e.g. conceptual diagram), does this count towards the 1-page limit?
+For the EOI can we include a figure (e.g. conceptual diagram), does this count towards the 1-page limit?

 Yes, you can.
 It needs to be contained within the one-page abstract.